Administrative Policies and Procedures Manual - Policy 3225: Separation of Employment

 - The supervisor shall submit an Employee Separation Form to the Division of Human Resources on or before the last day of employment.
 (The effective date of separation is the last day when the employee will be in paid status.)

 - The supervisor shall confirm that the employee does not take annual leave or sick leave that would extend the termination date beyond the last day actually worked.
+(This requirement does not apply to employees retiring from the University who use annual leave to extend the termination date.)

 - The supervisor shall direct the employee to LoboWeb (Employee Self Service) to update his or her forwarding address.